antoine-coulon/skott/README.md

 <insert-your-package-manager> install skott
 ```

-Let's see examples of an analysis that will traverse all files (minus the ignored ones via the ignorePattern + .gitignore) starting from the current working directory.
+Let's see examples of an analysis that will traverse all files (minus the ignored ones via the ignorePatterns + .gitignore) starting from the current working directory.

 **Using the CLI**